reactivityai/akka-cccp/README.md

-# akka-cccp
+# Akka-CCCP

-A reference implementation of CCCP protocol semantics with Akka
+A reference implementation of CCCP protocol semantics with Akka.

+Work in progress.